tbma79/sane-research-group/content/authors/walid-aljoby/_index.md

 From Aug.
 2015 - Jul.
 2020:

-He was PhD student and received the Ph.D degree in computer science from National University of Singapore (NUS) in Oct.
+He was a PhD student and received the PhD degree in computer science from National University of Singapore (NUS) in Oct.
 2020.

 Research: In his Ph.D. thesis, he developed software systems based on leveraging programmable network data and control planes and demonstrated their benefits in improving the performance of two concrete networking applications: 1) a datacenter application as represented by distributed stream analytics and 2) an Internet application as represented by adaptive bitrate video streaming.